letientai299/freecodecamp/readme.md

 - Learned about various `<script>` types: `module`,`babel/text`, `importmap` (doesn't work natively on Firefox and Safari at the moment)

+- I actually didn't pass all the test for the last project (25 + 5 clock), although my implementation should cover all user stories.
+Their requirements are incomplete (what happens when we click `*-increment`, `*-decrement` buttons during timer running), and their tests are faulty (clicking `reset` button in my solution perfectly reset all the labels and values, but it keeps failing, there's also funny error message like `Value in element with id of "break-length" is less than 1.: expected '5' to equal '1'`).
+  I spent too much time try to work around their test, but eventually gave up.

 ## Local setup